Management & Transparency

 - Code of Ethics or Code of Conduct and a Supplier Code of Conduct

-- Respond to ChemSec’s request for feedback on draft scores
+- Relevant and constructive response to ChemSec’s request for feedback on draft scores

 - Public information on global hazardous chemicals production